jrnn/wackpackr/docs/implementation.md

   say the logarithmic part is trivial, and that the operations can be expected to run in linear time with respect to file size.

-**LZSS**
-- Somewhat haphazard implementation, that roughly does the following things when
-  compressing:
+[INTRODUCE AND LINK THE RELEVANT CLASSES HERE?]

+##### LZSS (Lempel–Ziv–Storer–Szymanski)

+LZSS achieves compression by replacing recurring patterns in the data with back- references to an earlier occurrence.
+A back-reference simply is a pair of
+numbers: *offset* and *length*.
+Offset tells how many bytes to backtrack in the data, and length tells how many bytes to read from that position.
+In other words, a back-reference states that "the next *length* bytes are the same ones as seen *offset* bytes backward."

+In this implementation, two bytes are reserved for a back-reference: 12 bits for offset, and 4 bits for length.
+This means that the maximum distance to backtrack is 4095 bytes, and the maximum length for a recurring pattern is 15 bytes.
+Also, since a back-reference takes up two bytes, only patterns longer than (or equal to) three bytes are referenced.
+This further means that *length* always implies a "plus three", bumping maximum length up to 18 bytes.

+To tell the difference between back-references and literal data, a one-bit flag is used: *literal blocks* (one byte) are preceded by a 0, and *pointer blocks* (two-byte back-reference) are preceded by a 1.
+This chips away a bit at the compression rate — in fact, if there's little to no recurrence in the data, the encoded form can be bigger than the original.
+But even so, in most cases the trade-off is justifiable.

+Because there's a limit how far back you can go, and how long patterns you can repeat, LZSS does not need to look at an entire file at once; instead, it only needs to look at a buffer of definite size, that "slides" through the file as the algorithm runs.
+In this implementation, the buffer size is 4095 + 18 = 4113 bytes.
+At each step, the aim is to find the longest (partial or complete) match of the 18 "lookahead" bytes in the buffer, and if a match of at least the first three bytes is found, a back-reference is written instead of the literal bytes.

+So, with the basics in place, compression roughly goes as follows:
-  - Runs the inbound file through a "sliding window" that consists of a short 16-byte lookahead buffer, and a longer 4096-byte prefix buffer: whenever the window "slides" forward, next bytes in the file flow into the lookahead part, at the same time displacing oldest bytes at the end of the prefix part.
+- Run the inbound file through a "sliding window" of fixed length.
+As the window slides forward, next bytes in the file flow in from one end, and "oldest" bytes drop out from the other end.
-  - On each step, searches backwards through the prefix for the longest match of the byte sequence currently in lookahead buffer.
+- At each step, scan the window for the best match of the 18-byte "lookahead" sequence.
-  - If a match is found, writes to output an offset-length pair that states "the next 'length' bytes are the exact same ones as starting 'offset' bytes backward from here"; if no match is found, then writes to output the first byte in lookahead as-is.
-  - So, in essence, the idea is to encode recurring patterns in the file as (shorter) references to previous occurrences.
-  - Two bytes are reserved for these pointers, 12 bits for offset and 4 bits for length — hence the prefix and lookahead buffer sizes of 4096 vs. 16.
-- And when decompressing:
-  - Simply, reads through the compressed binary, and just decodes the pointers as they come (copying back-references from the already-decompressed tail part).
-- Either way, the file is read through only once.
-The only potentially heavy part is the pattern search when compressing.
-A brute-force approach where the whole prefix buffer is searched on each step results in `O(n^2)` time, which is out of the question.
+- If a match is found, write a pointer block (i.e. back-reference); if not, write a literal block.
+- Slide the window forward by `X` bytes, where `X` is the length of the best match found in the above step.
+- Rinse and repeat, until reaching end of file.

+...and decompression:
+- Similar to compression, run the encoded file through the "sliding window."
+- When encountering pointer blocks, copy data from the already-decoded tail part as instructed by the back-reference.
+- When encountering literal blocks, just write the literal byte as-is.
+- Rinse and repeat, until reaching end of file.

+Clearly, both in compression and decompression, the input file is read through exactly once, and encoded/decoded on the go.
+This only involves simple, basic operations (reading and writing bits and bytes).
+Hence, it would be nice to say that both run in linear time with respect to file size.
+However, there is one key difference between the two — the longest pattern match in compression.
+This is the potential bottleneck.
+A brute-force approach where the whole buffer is scanned results in massive waste, something on the order of `O(n²)` time.
 More clever strategies are needed to minimize the search work.

-- This implementation tries to follow a technique set out in Deflate, where the positions of three-byte sequences are memorized (as they enter the prefix buffer), so that the search can always be limited only to positions where at least the initial three bytes match.
-Statistically, this reduces the number of pattern matching attempts significantly: assuming an even distribution of byte values, there should be on average _only one_ search attempt per step.
-- All in all, this means that also LZSS can be expected to run in linear time.
+This implementation tries to mimic the technique used in DEFLATE: the positions of three-byte sequences within the sliding window are memorized in a hash table (byte triple as key, position as value), so that the search can be limited only to positions where at least the initial three bytes match.
+Statistically, this reduces the number of matching attempts significantly.
+Assuming an even distribution of byte values, there should on average be *only one* search attempt per step.
+Therefore, this implementation of LZSS should be able to handle both compression and decompression in `~O(n)` time.

-**LZW**
-- (WORK IN PROGRESS)
+[INTRODUCE AND LINK THE RELEVANT CLASSES HERE?]

+##### LZW (Lempel–Ziv–Welch)

+The basic idea is the same as LZSS: recurring byte sequences are replaced with shorthands.
+However, whereas LZSS uses back-references to preceding data, LZW maintains a separate dictionary of encountered sequences and uses dictionary indexes as the reference.

+Basically, as LZW reads through the file byte by byte, every time it encounters a "substring" it has not seen yet, it stores that substring in the dictionary under the next free index; and if that substring is encountered again, it writes to output just the corresponding index.

+The ingenious thing is that no metadata about the dictionary needs to be saved for decompression purposes.
+In both cases, the dictionary is constructed "on the fly" with the same logic of stepwise substring concatenation.
+The only prerequisite is that both compression and decompression start with the same initial dictionary — typically, placing all possible one-byte sequences in the first 256 indexes.
+This implementation is otherwise standard, but reserves the zero-index for the pseudo-EoF marker.

+To avoid LZW running crazy with memory, dictionary size needs to have an upper bound.
+Whenever the cap is reached, the dictionary is flushed to its initial state.
+In this implementation, the cap is set at 65,535 (that is, an index reference can at most take up 16 bits).
+So, all in all, index 0 = pseudo-EoF, indexes 1—256 = basic one-byte values, and indexes 257—65,535 = byte sequences of length 2 or more.

+It should be clear from the above that a LZW compressed file, in practice, is an uninterrupted chain of dictionary indexes.
+Therefore, unlike LZSS, LZW does not need to "waste" bits to distinguish between this or that kind of block.

+The logic of compression vs. decompression is not described here step by step: it is sufficient to note that, in both cases, the file is read through exactly once, while maintaining a dictionary on the side.
+At each step, the dictionary is searched once, and a maximum of one new entry is put into it.
+So, we can see that overall time complexity is determined by the search/insertion operations — if these can be done in `O(1)` time, then LZW runs in linear time with respect to file size.

+How to ensure that the dictionary works in constant time?
+When decompressing, this is easy.
+The decoder just needs to look up byte sequences by index, so an ordinary array is all that's needed.
+Compression is trickier.
+The encoder needs to look up indexes by byte sequence.
+This of course could be solved with a hash table that, given the limited dictionary size, would not even need all that many buckets to maintain a sensible load factor.
+However, this implementation takes a different approach, relying on a prefix tree that takes full advantage of the indexing properties and only reserves so much memory as needed, yet still can handle the search and insertion in what amounts to constant time.
+(The exact mechanics are elaborated in the relevant classes.)

+Furthermore, for compression efficiency, this implementation uses variable bit
+sizes: only so many bits are reserved as necessary when writing an index.
+This is dictated by the running dictionary size.
+For instance, if the dictionary has 666 entries, then we know that no more than 10 bits are needed to express any index at that point.
+When index 1,024 is reached, the bit size is bumped up to 11.
+This little optimisation does not compromise time complexity in any way.

+[INTRODUCE AND LINK THE RELEVANT CLASSES HERE?]

 ### What could be done better?

-- Everything can always be done better.
-There are probably dozens and dozens of bigger and smaller optimizations that could be pursued.
+- BinaryIO : I have a hunch this might be or become a bottleneck.
+Tried to optimise it a couple times, but no performance improvement observed.
+- LZSS : can the longest pattern search be improved still?
+- LZW : monitoring compression efficiency and "flushing" explicitly if it drops below certain threshold